Systems Admin

 Group Policy Management Editor showing Domain Controllers OU and Force audit policy subcategory setting enabled

-Step 6 — Configure Account Management Auditing
+Step 6 — Audit Account Management

 Computer Configuration > Windows Settings > Security Settings > Advanced Audit Policy Configuration > Audit Policies > Account Management

-Step 7 — Configure Audit Directory Service Changes
+Step 7 — Audit Directory Service Changes

 Account Management subcategories selected with Properties dialog and Audit Directory Service Changes configuration

-Step 8 — Configure Audit Directory Service Access
+Step 8 — Audit Directory Service Access

-Step 9 — Configure Audit Policy Change
+Step 9 — Audit Audit Policy Change

 Audit Directory Service Access and Audit Policy Change properties dialogs configured